Overview

 Alma is a peer-delivered program that expands access to culturally responsive, community-based mental health support, especially for individuals who might otherwise go without care.

-Underlying Alma is a hub of research studies that investigates how this approach can serve as a sustainable, effective solution to maternal mental health disparities.
+Underlying Alma is a hub of researchers, program managers, peer mentors and trainers, and CU students working together to investigate how this approach can serve as a sustainable, effective solution to maternal mental health disparities.
 This research responds to the prevalence of depression and anxiety among mothers, and the inaccessibility of traditional forms of treatment, like antidepressants and psychotherapy.
 It’s grounded in the principle that depression must be understood with its social and structural contexts, and uses a support model based on behavioral activation — the idea that changing what you do can change how you feel.

 Research

-Since 2017, Alma has been developed through the Crown Institute’s participatory design model to understand the problems faced by moms, co-design research and programs, then implement, evaluate and iterate upon findings.
+Since 2017, Alma has been developed through the Crown Institute’s participatory design model to understand the challenges faced by moms, co-design research and programs, implement, evaluate and iterate upon findings, and expand reach and scale.

 - Expanding the Alma Program: A Peer Mentoring Program for Parents with Depression During the Perinatal Period